 When a person can learn to accept and embrace his or her current state of mind and reality, stress is often reduced.
 In fact, studies have shown that over time, mindfulness practices can rewire the brain and strengthen the neural pathways related to anxiety and stress.

-Benefits Of Mindfulness In Addiction Treatment
+Benefits Of Mindfulness and Meditation In Addiction Treatment

 There are several benefits that come with including a mindfulness practice into a recovery program.
 Simply being able to acknowledge one’s current feelings and emotions without acting on them is a major benefit.
 Many people with addictions tend to immediately act on feelings by using drugs or alcohol.
 Being able to pause and sit through emotion can help a person resist cravings and better understand him or herself.